porodem/amzzoo/README.md

 19. Decrease durability on luxury items and to repair it go to location with reparing station.
 20. add field GROUP to table players.
 Name of groups can be chosen when in zoo management on request infive code
 21. maby add ability to became owner of auction (in every location or only one) and owner receives fee for every operation of exchange
+- Add food resourses meat and grass to feed animals